oznu/docker-unms/README.md

 * `-v </path/to/config>:/config` - The persistent data location, the database, certs and logs will be stored here
 * `-p 80:80` - Expose the HTTP web server port on the docker host
 * `-p 443:443` - Expose the HTTPS and WSS web server port on the docker host
+* `-p 2055:2055/udp` - Expose the Netflow port on the docker host
 * `-e TZ` - for [timezone information](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) e.g. `-e TZ=Europe/London`

 *Optional Settings:*